react-native-tvos/react-native-tvos/README.md

 - _TVTextScrollView_: On Apple TV, a ScrollView will not scroll unless there are focusable items inside it or above/below it.
 This component wraps ScrollView and uses tvOS-specific native code to allow scrolling using swipe gestures from the remote control.

-- _Known issues_:

-  - The Hermes engine has not yet been ported to Apple TV, so it should be disabled in application Podfiles targeting TV.
-  - There are known issues with the TabBarIOS component, due to changes that Apple made in UITabBar for tvOS 13.